Multitallented/MultiScrAI/README.md

 **GlobalController**

 The GlobalController looks at the map as a whole.
 It doesn't worry about managing each rooms contents, but the interactions between rooms.
-It decides where to reinforce, where to expand (or assault) and the parameters affecting each room (such as alert status).
+It decides where to reinforce, where to expand (or assault) and the parameters affecting each room.

 **RoomController**

 A layer below GlobalController, this controller is given the responsibility of managing one specific room.
-It relies on Managers (which organise and act upon room contents) and Advisors (which take the organised data of the Managers and suggests the next move).
-Which advisor it listens to is decided by the RoomController's threat and alert levels.

-**MilitaryAdvisor**

-Decides on military matters; units to produce, where to position and defensive structures.

-**EconomyAdvisor**

-Decides on economy matters: units to produce, which sources to gather, buildings to maintain/build.

-**SourcesManager**

-Stores all Sources in the room, and determines which are safe to gather from.

-**SpawnsManager**

-Stores all Spawns in the room, and determines which are available to spawn from.

-**TasksManager**

-The task manager tracks the memory of each Task currently in the room.
-Tasks are distributed to Worker creeps in an intelligent manner, which ensures the most important tasks are prioritised and carried out efficiently.

-**PopulationManager**

-Stores all creeps, and sorts them by type into an array.
-It creates the correct CreepWrapper class for each, which is useful for allowing the creep to perform its designated function.

-**CreepWrapper**

-A wrapper for the built-in creep object.
-Each creep type extends from this class, which tracks the creeps memory and status.
-It contains the creeps logic.